Buy a ticket

 The beggars’ asylum

 Significant building work began in 1839 for the château to welcome 150 beggars.
-Among other things, a new area was constructed for women and children beside the St George Chapel, an existing building in the garden was raised and reserved exclusively for the ‘old’ and finally, the north wing of the château, which contained the offices, was completely reorganised.
+Among other things, a new area was constructed for women and children beside the St George Chapel, an existing building in the garden was raised and reserved exclusively for the elderly, and finally, the north wing of the château, which contained the offices, was completely reorganized.
 It is now the arcade wing.

 1926